-24-year-old Ndiuzayani Fraction owns a restaurant in Mandrade Village, Malawi.
+24-year-old Ndiuzayani owns a restaurant in Mandrade Village, Malawi.
 Here, she explains in her own words how she transformed her business after United Purpose established an energy kiosk in her village.

 "Before the establishment of the energy kiosk, the lamp that I used to light the restaurant in the evenings did not provide sufficient light.
 This meant that customers couldn’t tell if my restaurant was open – so I lost a lot of business, and I regularly had to close early and I lost a lot of potential income as a result.